wombleton/gitlaw-nz/acts/C/Crown Entities Act 2004.md

         **What are they?** **Definition**

-        These are companies incorporated under the [Companies Act 1993][256] that are controlled by Crown entities
+        These are companies incorporated under the [Companies Act 1993][266] that are controlled by Crown entities

-        A company that, under [sections 5 to 8][6] (except [section 5(3)][263] of the Companies Act 1993),---
+        A company that is---

-        *   (a) is a subsidiary of another Crown entity; or
+        *   (a) a subsidiary of another Crown entity under [sections 5 to 8][273] of the Companies Act 1993; or

-        *   (b) would be a subsidiary of other Crown entities if those Crown entities were treated as 1 entity (with their rights, entitlements, and interests in relation to the company taken together) for the purposes of those sections
+        *   (b) a multi-parent subsidiary of 2 or more Crown entities